ortizman/loopback-connector-sqlite/README.md

+## Fork with transaction handling
+Do not do anything extra, work out of the box

 ## loopback-connector-sqlite [![Build Status](https://travis-ci.org/Synerzip/loopback-connector-sqlite.svg)](https://travis-ci.org/Synerzip/loopback-connector-sqlite)
 [**LoopBack**](http://loopback.io/) is a highly-extensible, open-source Node.js framework that enables you to create dynamic end-to-end REST APIs with little or no coding.
 It also enables you to access data from major relational databases, MongoDB, SOAP and REST APIs.